jalizadeh/ISTQB-Exam-Questions/Chapter 01.md

     4. Is more expensive if found in requirements than functional design
     5. Can never be determined

+## Exam Set 2

-41. When what is visible to end-users is a deviation from the specific or expected behavior, this is called:
+1. When what is visible to end-users is a deviation from the specific or expected behavior, this is called:
     1. An error
     2. A fault
     3. A failure
     4. A defect
     5. A mistake

-42. The standard that gives definitions of testing terms is:
+2. The standard that gives definitions of testing terms is:
     1. ISO/IEC 12207
     2. BS7925-1
     3. BS7925-2
     4. ANSI/IEEE 829
     5. ANSI/IEEE 729

-43. Expected results are:
+3. Expected results are:
     1. Only important in system testing
     2. Only used in component testing
     3. Never specified in advance
     4. Most useful when specified in advance
     5. Derived from the code

-44. In case of Large Systems :
+4. In case of Large Systems :
     1. Only few tests should be run
     2. Testing should be on the basis of Risk
     3. Only Good Test Cases should be executed
     4. Test Cases written by good test engineers should be executed

-45. Which of the following is not phase of the Fundamental Test Process?
+5. Which of the following is not phase of the Fundamental Test Process?
     1. Test Planning and Control
     2. Test implementation and Execution
     3. Requirement Analysis
     4. Evaluating Exit criteria and reporting

-46. Evaluating testability of the requirements and system are a part of which phase:-
+6. Evaluating testability of the requirements and system are a part of which phase:-
     1. Test Analysis and Design
     2. Test Planning and control
     3. Test Implementation and execution
     4. Evaluating exit criteria and reporting

-47. Test planning has which of the following major tasks?
+7. Test planning has which of the following major tasks?
     - i.
 Determining the scope and risks, and identifying the objectives of testing.
     - ii.
 Determining the test approach (techniques, test items, coverage, identifying and interfacing the teams involved in testing, testware)
     - iii.
 Reviewing the Test Basis (such as requirements,architecture,design,interface)